New Signs for TILI

 New Name Tags

-Improving our name tag system will make TILI Staff more official and help shoppers identify personnel.
+Improving our name tags will make TILI Staff more official and help shoppers identify personnel.

 Signage breakdown